 |873.117||Award to successful offeror.|

-Commercial service means a service, except construction exceeding $2,000 and architect-engineer services, that is offered and sold competitively in the commercial marketplace, is performed under standard commercial terms and conditions, and is procured using firm-fixed price contracts.
+Commercial service means a service that is offered and sold competitively in the commercial marketplace, is performed under standard commercial terms and conditions, and is procured using firm-fixed price contracts.
 (38 U.S.C.
 8153)

 Health-care providers include health-care plans and insurers and any organizations, institutions, or other entities or individuals who furnish health-care resources.
 (38 U.S.C.
 8153)

-Without regard to FAR 8.002(a)(2), except for the acquisition of services available from the Committee for Purchase From People Who Are Blind or Severely Disabled (AbilityOne) (see FAR subpart 8.7), there are no priority sources for the acquisition of health-care resources consisting of commercial services or the use of medical equipment or space.
+Except for the acquisition of covered services available from the Committee for Purchase From People Who Are Blind or Severely Disabled and the AbilityOne Program (see FAR subpart 8.7), there are no priority sources for the acquisition of health-care resources consisting of commercial services or the use of medical equipment or space in accordance with 808.002(a)(2) and 873.107.
 (38 U.S.C.
-8151-8153) See 873.101(a) – (b) for applicability of 38 U.S.C.
-8127 and 8128.
+8153)

-(a) Without regard to FAR Part 6, if the health-care resource required is a commercial service, the use of medical equipment or space, or research, and is to be acquired from an institution affiliated with the Department in accordance with section 7302 of title 38 U.S.C., including medical practice groups and other approved entities associated with affiliated institutions (entities will be approved if determined legally to be associated with affiliated institutions), or from blood banks, organ banks, or research centers, the resource may be acquired on a sole source basis.
+(a) Affiliated institutions.
+(1) A health-care resource may be acquired on a sole source basis if a commercial service, the use of medical equipment or space, or research, and is to be acquired from an institution affiliated with the VA in accordance with 38 U.S.C.
+7302, including medical practice groups and other entities associated with affiliated institutions, blood banks, organ banks, or research centers.
 (38 U.S.C.
-8153)
+8153(a)(3)(A))

-(d) Without regard to FAR 5.101, acquisition of health-care resources identified in paragraph (c) of this section shall be publicized as otherwise required by 873.108.
-Moreover, for any such acquisition described in paragraph (c) of this section to be conducted on a sole source basis, the contracting officer must prepare a justification that includes the information and is approved at the levels prescribed in section 303(f) of the Federal Property and Administration Services Act of 1949 (41 U.S.C.
-253(f)) and FAR Part 6.
+(2) Acquisition of health-care resources identified in paragraph (b)(1) of this section shall be publicized as otherwise required by 873.108.
+Moreover, for any such acquisition described in paragraph (b)(1) of this section to be conducted on a sole source basis, the contracting officer must prepare a justification that includes the information and is approved at the levels prescribed in FAR 6.303.
 (38 U.S.C.
-8153)
+8153(a)(3)(D))

-(b) For the acquisition of health-care resources consisting of commercial services or the use of medical equipment or space, where the acquisition is expected to exceed the simplified acquisition threshold (SAT), an acquisition team must be assembled.
+(a) For the acquisition of health-care resources consisting of commercial services or the use of medical equipment or space where the acquisition is expected to exceed the simplified acquisition threshold (SAT), an acquisition team must be assembled.
 The team shall be tailored by the contracting officer for each particular acquisition expected to exceed the SAT.
 The team should consist of a mix of staff, appropriate to the complexity of the acquisition, and may include contracting, fiscal, legal, administrative, and technical personnel, and such other expertise as necessary to assure a comprehensive acquisition plan.
-The team should include the small business advocate representing the contracting activity or a higher level designee and the SBA Procurement Center Representative (PRC), if available.
-As a minimum, the team must include the contracting officer and a representative of the requesting service.
+The team should include the small business advocate representing the contracting activity or a higher-level designee.
+As a minimum, the team must include the contracting officer and a representative of the Office of General Counsel and the requesting service.
 (38 U.S.C.
 8153)

-(a) This section shall be used in lieu of FAR Part 10, except as provided in paragraph (b)(3) of this section.
-In conducting market research, exchange of information by all interested parties involved in an acquisition, from the earliest identification of a requirement through release of the solicitation, is encouraged.
-Interested parties include potential offerors, end users, Government acquisition and support personnel, and others involved in the conduct or outcome of the acquisition.
-The nature and extent of presolicitation exchanges between the Government and industry shall be a matter of the contracting officer’s discretion (for acquisitions not exceeding the simplified acquisition threshold) or the acquisition team’s discretion, as coordinated by the contracting officer.
+(a) Exchange of information among all interested parties involved in an acquisition described in 873.104(b), from the earliest identification of a requirement through release of the solicitation, is encouraged.
+Any exchange of information must be consistent with procurement integrity requirements in FAR 3.104.
+The nature and extent of exchanges between the Government and industry shall be a matter of the contracting officer’s discretion (for acquisitions not exceeding the simplified acquisition threshold) or the acquisition team’s discretion, as coordinated by the contracting officer.
 (38 U.S.C.
 8153)

 (3) Market research in accordance with FAR 10.002(b), which shall be followed to the extent that the provisions therein would provide relevant information;